magepages/mpdocs/docs/shipping-restriction/index.md

 In fact, shop owners often would like to limit the shipping methods based on specific condition such as the storeview, customer group, cart condition, product attributes, time limit or the compatibility with sales rules.
 Thanks to [Mageplaza Shipping Restrictions](https://www.mageplaza.com/magento-2-shipping-restrictions/) extension, your store will be able to perform this and take full control of shipping methods and improve sales efficiency.

-The Shipping Restriction module is fully compatible with [Mageplaza's One Checkout Step](https://www.mageplaza.com/magento-2-one-step-checkout-extension/).
+The Shipping Restriction module is fully compatible with [Mageplaza's One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/).

 ## How to download and install